Hiromu Takahashi: Joining Los Ingobernables de Japón (2016–2019)

 In late 2017, Takahashi started teaming regularly with L.I.J. stablemate Bushi in NJPW's junior tag team division.
-On October 23, the two defeated Dragon Lee & Titán in the first round of the 2017 Super Jr. Tag Tournament.
-They were eliminated from the tournament in the semifinals on October 30 by eventual winners Roppongi 3K (Sho & Yoh).
-At Wrestle Kingdom 12, he competed in a fatal-four-way match for the IWGP Junior Heavyweight Championship, but was unsuccessful.
-Alongside Bushi, he was challenged for the Jr. Tag Team Championships but was unfortunately unsuccessful in the process.
-He then competed in the Best of the Super Juniors 2018, winning his block with five wins and two losses, defeating rival Kushida, and advancing to the finals.
-On June 4, Takahashi defeated Taiji Ishimori in the finals to win the 2018 Best Of The Super Juniors.
-The match received a 5 1/2-star rating from Dave Meltzer.
-At Dominion 6.9 in Osaka-jo-Hall, Takahashi defeated Will Ospreay to win the IWGP Junior Heavyweight Championship for a second time.
-On July 7, 2018, at the G1 Special in San Francisco, Takahashi successfully defended his title against Dragon Lee, but it was reported after the match that Takahashi had suffered a broken neck because of a botched Phoenix-Plex.
-It was reported that Takahashi would miss up 9 to 12 months of action due to the severity of the injury, and as a result, the title was declared vacant on August 20.
+They entered the 2017 Super Jr. Tag Tournament in October, defeating Lee and Titán in the first round, before being eliminated in the semi-finals by Roppongi 3K (Sho and Yoh).
+At Wrestle Kingdom 12 on January 4, 2018, he competed in a fatal-four-way match for the title, which was won by Will Ospreay.
+He unsuccessfully challenged Ospreay for the title on February 10 at The New Beginning in Osaka.
+Months later, Takahashi competed in the 2018 Best of the Super Juniors, winning his block with five wins and two losses, defeating Kushida to advance to the finals.
+On June 4, Takahashi defeated Taiji Ishimori to win the tournament.
+At Dominion 6.9 in Osaka-jo-Hall five days later, Takahashi defeated Ospreay to win his second IWGP Junior Heavyweight Championship.
+On July 7, at G1 Special in San Francisco, he successfully defended his title against Lee.
+After the match, it was reported that Takahashi suffered a broken neck due to a botched Phoenix-Plex, which would cause him to miss 9 to 12 months of action due to the severity of the injury.
+As a result, the title was declared vacant on August 20.